Village Rockstars: Plot summary

 Dhunu is the protagonist amidst a group of real village rock stars.
 Growing up in hardship, she cherished aspiration of having her own rock band.
-Her life although engulfed by hostile natural calamities doesn't bar her from dreaming of owning a real guitar.
+Her life although engulfed by hostile natural calamities does not bar her from dreaming of owning a real guitar.

 Ten-year-old Dhunu (Bhanita Das) lives in Kalardiya village near Chaygaon in Assam, India with her widowed mother (Basanti Das) and elder brother Manabendra (Manabendra Das).
-While helping her mother sell snacks at a local event, she becomes mesmerized by a band that's performing there.
-The part that's so delightfully hokey: the boys belt out their hits with musical instruments made of styrofoam.
+While helping her mother sell snacks at a local event, she becomes mesmerized by a band that performs there.
+The part that is so delightfully hokey: the boys belt out their hits with musical instruments made of styrofoam.
 She proceeds to copy them, carving a guitar.

 Impressionable and tenacious at the same time, Dhunu reads a comic book and decides she wants to form a band playing real instruments.
 Rupee by rupee, she begins to save for the guitar.
 She reads an article in a scrap newspaper and decides that positive thinking can make the possession of the guitar materialize.
 But as floods destroy the family's crops, Dhunu must choose her priorities.